 August 7, 2019

-One day last fall, SALA student Justin McCarty visited the Cheakamus Cultural Centre near Squamish, BC.
+One day in the fall of 2018, School of Architecture and Landscape Architecture (SALA) student Justin McCarty visited the Cheakamus Cultural Centre near Squamish, BC.
 A place where people can learn about Indigenous culture and the environment, the Centre features, among other things, a reconstructed Coast Salish longhouse — that iconic rectangular structure whose location, building materials, features and detailing reflect not only the local environment, but also the Salish people’s culture and spiritual beliefs.

 McCarty spent some time contemplating the architectural wonder, admiring the design and taking inspiration for his own work.
 “Even on clear days, longhouses are very dark when there’s no fire,” he said.
 “The only light that enters the building is through small breaks or slits in the siding, or a clerestory light.
 It’s quite different from Western practices, which tend to prioritize daylighting” — using windows and other openings to let sunlight in — “and outdoor views.”